linkedin/venice/docs/dev_guide/style_guide.md

 ### Logging

-We use log4j and want to use interpolation, rather than manual string concatenation, everywhere, for efficiency reasons.
+We use log4j2 and want to use interpolation, rather than manual string concatenation, everywhere for efficiency reasons.
 Note that Spotless may break up fragments of strings by concatenating over multiple lines, but that doesn't matter as it gets optimized away by the compiler.
 Only concatenations with variables end up carrying an overhead.